-Hypothyroidism is a thyroid problem which is the result of LOW circulating thyroid hormone in the blood and the body.
+Hypothyroidism is a thyroid problem that is the result of LOW circulating thyroid hormone in the blood and the body.

 Hypothyroidism is often referred to as having a “sluggish thyroid” or a “slow thyroid” and these are all names for the same condition.

-We will talk more about what causes hypothyroidism below (because it is the most common cause of thyroid problems) but for now just realize that there are many conditions which may result in a decreased production of thyroid hormone in the body.
+We will talk more about what causes hypothyroidism below (because it is the most common cause of thyroid problems) but for now, just realize that there are many conditions that may result in a decreased production of thyroid hormone in the body.

 Most patients are diagnosed with hypothyroidism based off of this blood test (TSH).

-It's not necessarily intuitive but this has to do with the feedback loops that exist in the body.
+It’s not necessarily intuitive but this has to do with the feedback loops that exist in the body (2).